Organic Eprints frontpage

 Niggli, Urs (2006) Strengthening research on organic food and farming: a strategic advantage for the EU and European countries.
-Paper presented at VII CONGRESO ESTATAL SEAE SOBRE AGRICULTURA Y ALIMENTACIÓN ECOLÓGICA, Zaragoza, 18-23 de septiembre 2006.
+Paper at: VII CONGRESO ESTATAL SEAE SOBRE AGRICULTURA Y ALIMENTACIÓN ECOLÓGICA, Zaragoza, 18-23 de septiembre 2006.
+[Unpublished]

 Summary